ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 });
 ```

-The second parameter to the query callback contains the query results and we are naming that parameter“results”.
+The second parameter to the query callback contains the query results and we are naming that parameter"results".
 This is an array (list) of rows from our database.
 We can run through these with a thing called a loop.
 Loops let us execute a block of code over and over until we tell it to stop.
-The loop we are going to use is the “for” loop.
+The loop we are going to use is the "for" loop.
 I'll give an example and then explain what's going on.

 ```javascript
 // Javascript Example